trthatcher/MLKernels.jl/README.md

 [![Build Status](https://travis-ci.org/trthatcher/MLKernels.jl.svg?branch=master)](https://travis-ci.org/trthatcher/MLKernels.jl)
 [![Coverage Status](https://coveralls.io/repos/trthatcher/MLKernels.jl/badge.svg)](https://coveralls.io/r/trthatcher/MLKernels.jl)

-### Introduction

-MLKernels.jl is a Julia package for Mercer and non-Mercer kernels that are used in the kernel methods of machine learning.
+MLKernels.jl is a Julia package for Mercer and negative definite kernels that are used in the kernel methods of machine learning.
 The goal is to provide a Julia datatype for machine learning kernels and an efficient set of methods to calculate or approximate kernel matrices.
 The package has no dependencies beyond base Julia.

 Consistent with traditional literature on kernels, kernels come in two flavours:
  - Positive Definite Kernels (Mercer Kernels)